KhiemPhi/wabt-det/README.md

 bash test.sh
 ```

 This will allow you to view all test results in different text-files for the various F1-scores.
 The main.py script both trains the model and evalute the model on the test set each epoch.
 It automaticall registers the epoch with the best F1 results with the help of the PyTorch-Lightning wrappers.
 Context tuples for testing are provided in the context_json folder.
+We also generate tSNE views of the test embeddings at folder called vis.

 For training, you can run the commands in